nbrest/kamehouse/docs/troubleshoot/troubleshoot-issues.md

 ## Enable CORS on media server:

-- to be able to test it's connectivity from js in kamehouse-mobile:
+- To be able to test it's connectivity from js in kamehouse-mobile:
 - Add the following line to conf/kamehouse/http.conf: `Header add Access-Control-Allow-Origin *`
 - Restart httpd
 - Don't do this if the server is exposed to internet